Common Speeding Ticket Defenses

 Defending Against Radar System Results

 Compared to finding defenses against laser gun results, finding radar defenses can be much easier.
 This is because radar systems can’t pick out one moving object or measure distance.
 A radar system can only tell a police officer how fast the most dominant or reflective object is going.
 It is up to the police officer to determine which object is picked out by the radar device.
-For this reason, you might be able to claim that the radar device was focused on a vehicle or object that more reflective than yours, such as:
+For this reason, you might be able to claim that the radar device was focused on a vehicle or object that was more reflective than yours, such as:

 - Utility lines.